azat-co/aws-intermediate/labs/4-codedeploy.md

 # Lab 4: Never deploy (manually) again!

-In an competitive marketplace, time to market is one of the best advantages a company can have.
+In a competitive marketplace, the time to market is one of the best advantages a company can have.
 By delivering products and services faster to customers, validating assumptions and fixing bugs, companies can outcompete slower incumbents (or defend off startups).

 As a software engineer, gone are the days of 6 or even 12-month release cycles.
 The best tech companies deliver code to production multiple times per day.
 How do they do it?
 By automating as much as possible with Continuous Integration and Delivery.

 Creating CI/CD has long been a tough task requiring high expertise and knowledge of special technologies and libraries, e.g., Jenkins.
 However, with AWS CodeDeploy and CodePipeline, anyone can create a fully functional CI environment in just a few minutes.

 For example, you have some infrastructure provisioned and pull code from GitHub.
 You update the code in GitHub and in a few moments your changes are live on the public facing HTTP web server.
 Auto-magic! 🏭🔮

-Let's learn create this CI now.
+Let's learn how to create this CI now.

 # Task

-Task: Build CI with CodeDeploy and code from GitHub, update code, see change in a browser
+Task: Build CI with CodeDeploy and code from GitHub, update code, and see the changes in a browser

 # Walk-through